TK

 What happens if the landlord misses the deadline in Missouri?

 Missing the deadline has real consequences for landlords in Missouri.
-Under the statute, the penalty is: 2x wrongfully withheld amount.
+Under the statute, the penalty is: For wrongful withholding, tenant may recover up to 2x the amount wrongfully withheld (this remedy does not apply to commercial tenants per PDQ Tower Services v.
+Adams, 2007).

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 30 days, you likely have a strong case in small claims court.